What is FatCow Hosting?

 In addition, it has customer service representatives available to answer questions by live chat, phone, or ticket/email.
 I tested out their live chat as a guest, to see what any anonymous visitor could get.

-It took a couple minutes, but I did get a response.
+It took a couple of minutes, but I did get a response.

 This is certainly not the type of question a customer service representative normally gets.
 I still got a response—even if it could have been worded better.